 Sunday 7 October 2007: Whipsnade to Pitstone Hill, 7 miles

 My younger son Adrian (then 15) joined us for this short stage, as a prelimary to our Hadrian’s Wall excursion.
 Skirting the famous zoo, we soon made Dagnall, which had a dedicated real ale pub the Golden Rule – so dedicated then that it had no food, silly people, and alas by 2020 it was no more.
 We lunched instead (with Dave’s wife Rachel, who was in charge of transport this weekend) at the Red Lion, which didn’t do real ale because the Golden Rule did!

 It’s a nice climb from here back to the escarpment and the final push on chalk to Ivinghoe Beacon.
-The Beacon is a splendid viewpoint, and Dave met Rachel here; Adrian and I wanted a bit more though, so the two of us continued on the extension path to the Ashridge Estate car park below Pitstone Hill, from where Dave and Rachel kindly drove us back to Tring station.
+The Beacon is a splendid viewpoint, and it’s the start (or finish) of The Ridgeway national trail.
+Dave met Rachel here; Adrian and I wanted a bit more though, so the two of us continued on the extension path to the Ashridge Estate car park below Pitstone Hill, from where Dave and Rachel kindly drove us back to Tring station.

 Friday 23 January 2009: Pitstone Hill to Wendover, 12 miles